mobilepadawan/Toastit-JS/README.md

 ![MIT License](https://img.shields.io/npm/l/toastify-js)

-Here you have the [Toast-It Website](https://mobilepadawan.github.io/toastit-js/) for watching me in action. 👀
+There is the [Toast-It Official Website](https://mobilepadawan.github.io/toastit-js/) for watching "me" in action. 👀

 ## How to use it
 Download the minified version of `toastitv1.0-min.css` and `toastitv1.0-min.js` files and add them into your Web Project using the following sintax: